OmneBonum/dsu/_posts/2020-07-09-problems-solved.md

 It is difficult to say exactly how

-### Electing Presidents to the Executive so they can Legislature
+### Electing Presidents to the Executive so they can Legislate

 One of the very silly things Americans do is to elect presidents based on their promise to pass certain types of legislation.